MRamazan/anilist_to_myanimelist/README.md

 Dictionary is consisted of total 17143 anime.
 There are 17029 anime with unique title and 114 anime with same title and different ids.
 Every value of a key is dictionary, if there are more than one anime with same title, there is an extra key named "datas" in the value dictionary.<br>
 I structured this JSON dictionary in a somewhat complex way due to the specific requirements of my project.
-It doesn't include all the anime listed on AniList—only those that have received at least 100 user reviews in my dataset of 148 million user reviews.
+It doesn't include all the anime listed on AniList—only those that have received at least 100 user rating in my dataset of 148 million user ratings.

 ### Example of a anime with unique title